-As a child, I often had dreams where I would find money, little coins scattered around in the street, in the bushes or hidden in the sand.
-I would pick up these coins, delighted and exalted, and each time I would uncover one there would appear another one, then many more.
+As a child, I often had dreams where I would find money, little coins scattered in the street, inside bushes or hidden in the sand.
+I would pick up these coins, delighted and exalted, and each time I’d uncover one there would appear another one, then many more.

 I hardly ever find anything, but the occasional coin or bank note will keep me going for a little while longer.

-When I moved to Berlin, some 23 months ago, I found that it isn’t coins one regularly finds here when staring at the pavement, but rather beer caps, many beer caps.
+When I moved to Berlin, 2 years ago, I found that it isn’t coins one regularly finds on the sidewalks here, but rather beer caps, many beer caps.

 For beer caps, I’ve come to learn, form a vital part of the Berlin landscape.
 They’re everywhere, competing only with cigarette butts.
-In the middle of the road, on the walking curbs, on park benches, beneath park benches, in the trams and public transport, in the gutters, or in front of the public lavatories.
+In the middle of the road, on the walking curbs, on the park benches, in the trams and public transport, in the gutters, or in front of the public lavatories.

-A local wouldn’t see them, but to an outsider visiting Berlin they are all but invisible.
+A local wouldn’t see them, but to an outsider living in Berlin they are all but invisible.

 That Berliners drink a lot is a given.
 But that so many beer caps could be found all along the streets of Berlin, rather than next to kiosks and supermarkets, presupposes that many Berliners walk around with cap openers in their pockets or bags.
 And by the looks of it, the streets here never get cleaned (I’ve hardly ever seen any street cleaners here..)